 Living with Klinefelter Syndrome: Part 8

 Dating at that point was fun.
-I hadn’t had a serious relationship since I broke up with my college girlfriend of five years during 1998.
+I hadn’t had a serious relationship since I broke up with my college girlfriend of five years in 1998.
 This mom and I dated for about six months before I proposed to her in early 2000.
-She and I had a lot in common and being a nurse, she was as interested in helping others with the condition as I was.
+She and I had a lot in common, and being a nurse, she was as interested in helping others with the condition as I was.

 Continued in Part 9: Living with Klinefelter Syndrome